danfuzz/samizdat/doc/samizdat-0-lib/constants.md

 #### `Type`

-The type of type values.
+The type of opaque type values.

+**Note:** The type of a transparent derived type is a simple non-type value.

 #### `Uniqlet`